ValvePython/steam/README.rst

         vanityurl                 string   required
           - The vanity URL to get a SteamID for

+    """
     >>> print api.ISteamUser.doc()  # interface and all methods
     >>> print api.doc()  # all available interfaces

-Checkout the wiki has a `list of the currently available API interfaces`_.
+Checkout the wiki for a `list of the currently available API interfaces`_.

 SteamID